EniolaAdeleye/Exercises/README.md

 # Exercises
 A compilation of exercises I have worked on

-Problem questions are the .txt files
+Problem questions are in the .txt files.

 Solution to the question is in the corresponding .cpp file